Copyright © 2025 Vladimir Krstic. All rights reserved.

 Conferences

-• ASCS = Australasian Society for Cognitive Science (a founding member)
+• ASCS = Australasian Society for Cognitive Science (founding member)

 • AAP = Australasian Association of Philosophy